coderpudding/amazon-redirector/README.md

 I wanted a dedicated music player for running without the distractions of a smartphone.

-The original concept was a compact clip-on player with a touchscreen, onboard speaker, and wireless song transfer.
-This prototype focuses on proving the core hardware before building that final version.
+The original concept was a clip-on device that simply plays music and gets out of the way.
+This prototype focuses on validating the hardware architecture before moving to a custom PCB and a much smaller enclosure.

 ---